NVIDIA/TensorRT-Model-Optimizer/README.md

 ### Pruning \[[examples](./examples/README.md#pruning)\] \[[docs](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/2_pruning.html)\]

 Pruning is a technique to reduce the model size and accelerate the inference by removing unnecessary weights.
-Model Optimizer provides Python APIs to prune Linear and Conv layers, and Transformer attention heads, MLP, embedding hidden size and number of layers (depth).
+Model Optimizer provides Python APIs to prune primitives such as Linear and Conv layers, and complex modules such as Transformer or Mamba heads, MLP, embedding hidden size and number of layers (depth).

 ### Distillation \[[examples](./examples/README.md#distillation)\] \[[docs](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/4_distillation.html)\]